mykki92/Blackjack/README.md

 ### Validation

 #### PEP8 Python Validator (Code Institute)
-Code institute's own Python Linter [pep8](https://pep8ci.herokuapp.com/) was used to validate all Python code in this project.
+Code Institute's own Python Linter [pep8](https://pep8ci.herokuapp.com/) was used to validate all Python code in this project.
 All code passed with no errors.

 <details>
 <summary>run.py</summary>